Outcomes of the Dandenong Creek community panel

 The two-day forum proved once again how important it is to work alongside community when deciding on how to better protect and care for our creeks and waterways.

-Watch this short video about the event, or scroll down the page to find out more about the panel, what panel members had to say, and why community involvement is so important to Melbourne Water.
+Watch this short video about the event, read the report or scroll down the page to find out more about the panel, what panel members had to say, and why community involvement is so important to Melbourne Water.